 Are Corporate Firms Tax-Free?

 Corporate firms make a beeline for Dubai since the Emirate does not have any corporate income tax.
 However, foreign banks and oil companies have taxable income.
 Dubai has also created special economic zones (SEZs) for companies where they have offered special incentives to boost the area's economic development.
 Tax exemptions are given up to 15 years, after which the firms can apply for a further 15 years period of tax exemption.
 Moreover, no import or export taxes are levied on companies in free zones.
 Companies like Global Setup can help firms and individuals to achive tax freedom and flexibility in Dubai, UAE.

 Economic Free Zones:

 Special industry-specific free zones are set up in Dubai to encourage development where companies are taxed very lightly (or exempted altogether).
 Today, Dubai has 18 specific free zones consisting of Dubai Internet City, Dubai Aid and Humanitarian City, Dubai Airport Free Zone, Dubai Silicon Oasis, Dubai Media City, Jebel Air Free Zone, etc. Of these, the Jebel Air Free Zone was the first to open in 1985 when the UAE invited foreign firms to set up the base in their region.
-The Dubai Media City and Dubai Internet City that cater to the media and communication industry were created in 1990 with a 50-year tax-free period.
+The Dubai Media City and Dubai Internet City which cater to the media and communication industry were created in 1990 with a 50-year tax-free period.
 The Dubai International Financial Centre is also one of the tax-free economic zones with no barrier on how long the companies within the zone can maintain tax-free status.

 How UAE Affords the Tax-Free Status

 UAE has always been a rich nation since it gained independence from the United Kingdom in 1971.
-Oil revenues allow it to sustain the tax-free status but the IMF feels that the nation should look beyond to extend its business activities into disparate fields.
+Oil revenues allow it to sustain the tax-free status, but the IMF feels that the nation should look beyond to extend its business activities into disparate fields.